jam-systems/jam/ui/packages/jam-core/README.md

 ### Additional API for identities

 Sometimes you might need to manually specify the identity of your user, rather than let us create a random one.
 For this, we give you two functions which are best called before `createJam()`.
-Bot are async:
+Both are async:

 - `importDefaultIdentity(identity)` lets you replace the current default identity stored in the browser: